kraiz/hamster-bridge/README.rst

 * feature: add **verify_ssl** config option for JIRA and extend it for Redmine.
   It is now possible to specify [y/n/path] where path is the path to a CA certificate bundle
+* feature: extend **auto_start** config option for JIRA.
+  It is now possible to specify [y/n/TRANSITION_NAME] where TRANSITION_NAME is the name of the transition to use instead of 'Start Progress' (default)

 0.5.2
 -----